jiaxhm/SSMamba/README.md

 And, to facilitate the comparison of other good work with our approach, we also publish eval files for four datasets in the `./eval_result`

-# Cite US
+## 📚 Cite Us

-Please cite us if this work is helpful to you.
+Please cite us if this work is helpful to you ✨

 ```bibtex
 @ARTICLE{10960337,